-That’s the easiest mode to set up, offering (almost) complete control from a centralized point, fully compatible with all available agent features, and the most flexible in term of usage.
+That’s the easiest mode to set up, offering (almost) complete control from a centralized point, fully compatible with all available agent features, and the most flexible in terms of usage.

-On the downside, this mode involves having a perl interpreter loaded in memory permanently, which is insignificant on any modern desktop, but may eventually be a concern in specific memory-constraints scenario, such as IoT or minimal virtual machines.
-It also involves having a privilegied process listening on a network port, unless run with no-httpd configuration directive.
+On the downside, this mode involves having a Perl interpreter loaded in memory permanently, which is insignificant on any modern desktop, but may eventually be a concern in specific memory-constraints scenario, such as IoT or minimal virtual machines.
+It also involves having a privileged process listening on a network port, unless run with no-httpd configuration directive.

-And the more important: who controls the GLPI servers also controls all assets where an agent is installed, with ability to execute code at anytime, which may involves running arbitrary command with full privileges if related tasks (currently: deploy), are installed AND enabled on agent side.
+And the more important: who controls the GLPI servers also controls all assets where an agent is installed, with ability to execute code at anytime, which may involve running arbitrary command with full privileges if related tasks (currently: deploy) are installed AND enabled on agent side.
 That’s the exact purpose of this mode: everything the GLPI server wants, when the GLPI server wants.

 This mode requires a local triggering mechanism to launch the agent.
 It may be a scheduling system (cron, task scheduler) to run it automatically and regularily, but it may as well be a user session start script, for instance.